jdi-docs/jdi-light/source/includes/_documentation.md

 ### List

+#### <a href="https://material.angular.io/components/list/overview" target="_blank">List overview</a>

 List is a container component that wraps and formats a series of line items.

 There is two different lists in Angular: Basic list and List with sections.

 See an example with HTML code describing basic list element.

 ![List examples](../images/angular/basic_list.png)